 Busby flaked out and soon it was just Poppy by herself watching the colourful display.
 It was another of those moments when 'what might have been' takes over and breaks a Mummy's heart!
 It should have been Poppy and her big sister together at those railings!
 I watched that little girl in the bobble hat standing alone and my heart literally broke!
 I heard it cracking and the pieces dropping to the floor!
 And just like that I was right back in that heartache all over again, will this place never leave me, this place where my soul cries out, yelling the same things over and over again...My child has SMS, this can't be right, this isn't what we planned, this is so unfair, I can't bear this!

 Tilly finally returned, the boats had long gone and the crowds were dispersing.
-Joe found me sitting on a freezing bench with my kids falling asleep either side of me!
+I was found sitting on a freezing bench with my kids falling asleep either side of me!
 Tilly ran to me and hugged me in an exhausted state and then she asked for the boats.
 They've finished darling...
 BOOM!!!! we were straight back into it with Tilly all over again!
 My poor darling had missed the boats and I felt so sad for her.
 And as I was pulled to the floor with Tilly wild and distraught the fireworks began, immediately overhead.
-It was at this moment we discovered that all of our children are terrified of fireworks!
-We swooped them all up, put our heads down and literally rammed our way through the unmoving, impregnable crowds, back to the car.
+It was at this moment I discovered that all of my children are terrified of fireworks!
+I swooped them all up, put my head down and literally rammed a way through the unmoving, impregnable crowds, back to the car.

-This day sums up our life really, it's a roller-coaster that never lets up.
+This day sums up life really, it's a roller-coaster that never lets up.
 It's wondrous and heartbreaking all at the same time.
 It's calm and peaceful and manic-crazy in alternating minutes.
 It's impossibly difficult and surprisingly easy from one moment to the next.
-Our life has ups and downs like a mountain range, there are no plains of level ground here.
+It's a life that has ups and downs like a mountain range, there are no plains of level ground here.